fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 At Dartmouth, we do not often capture the huge Plaice that present themselves off Weymouth on the Shambles banks.
 Ours are medium sized fish, but they are there the year round.

-The largest Plaice to be brought into Dartmouth last year by an angler weighed a magnificent 6lbs 4ozs 12dr.
+The largest Plaice to be brought into Dartmouth in recent years by an angler weighed a magnificent 6lbs 4ozs 12dr.

 As he retrieved his line, he saw the outline of a large flat fish.
 He initially thought it was a Turbot, until it broke surface, when he could see that it was a large Plaice in prime condition.